AgentCoop/AgentCoop.github.io/_posts/2018-02-22-ssl-certificate-nginx-docker.markdown

 categories: devops
 ---

-Having an SSL certificate is a crucial requirement for Web sites not only because it adds up to their security but, mostly, because it makes them more trustful by their visitors.
+Having an SSL certificate is a crucial requirement for Web sites not only because it adds to their security but, mostly, because it makes them more trustful by their visitors, when they see a green lock in the browser address meaning their connection is secure.

 According to this [article](https://www.wired.com/2017/01/half-web-now-encrypted-makes-everyone-safer/), half Web sites still don't put SSL encryption in use.
 The reasons for that may be various: a lazy site administrator, SSL certificates cost money, and so on.

-This article is about how to set up an SSL certificate in an easy way and free of charge.
+This essay is about how to set up an SSL certificate in an easy way and free of charge.
 And because more and more people begin to use Docker in production, we are going to slightly complicate this task by doing it for Nginx running in a Docker container.

 Let's start with Dockerfile for our Nginx image:
 {% highlight bash %}